ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         **Gareth Balshaw, Managing Director**

         “It feels such a privilege to take on the role of ownership and we are certainly stepping into some very big shoes!
 Going through this process of taking over the company has been a really special time for us as a family.
 It's quite an emotional milestone, especially when you look back and see how far we have all come.
-We started off as kids helping dad out in the school holidays learning all about cables and wires, and here we are 20 years later taking over a 5 Million turnover business!
+We started off as kids helping dad out in the school holidays learning all about cables and wires, and here we are 20 years later taking over a £5Million turnover business!
 My dad has taught me so much over the years from mastering marketing techniques to understanding the overall operations of running a business.
 We plan to make him the proudest father alive”\

         **Sophie Balshaw, Marketing Director**